CitiZons/jmap-entity-bridge/README.md

 | Immersive Vehicles (MTS) | Vehicles (`mts:builder_existing`) | Blue |
 | Immersive Vehicles (MTS) | Vehicle seats (`mts:builder_seat`) | Blue |

-## Not Supported

-- **MTR trains** — MTR's trains are not standard entities; they are simulated internally by `TransportSimulationCore` and rendered via a per-player forwarder entity.
-Tracking them would require direct integration with MTR's internal API.
-- **Yuushya blocks** — Yuushya's decorative blocks (including showblock/mixedblock created by the gourd tools) are block entities, not entities.
-They are static and already visible on the map as blocks.

 ## How It Works

 JourneyMap's built-in entity radar only recognizes vanilla entity types (`IAnimal`, `IMob`, etc.).
 This mod uses JourneyMap's Plugin API to place `MarkerOverlay` dots at tracked entity positions, updated once per second.